TaitoUnited/full-stack-template/README.md

 #### Stack configuration

-Optional: You can enable `flow` or `typescript` by renaming the `.flowconfig-example` or `tsconfig-example.json` files and uncommenting the relevant lines in `.babelrc` and `webpack.base.js` files.
-(TODO requires also flow libs) (TODO typescript support)
+* Flow/typescript: You can enable `flow` or `typescript` by going through parts that say `NOTE: for flow` or `NOTE: for typescript`.
+(TODO implement typescript support)

-If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).
+* Alternative technologies: If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).

-If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.
+* Adding stack components: If you later need to add stack components, see [orig-template](https://github.com/TaitoUnited/orig-template/) for examples.

 TODO instructions for setting up multiple servers (microservices)